FredrikNguyen/road_segmentation_project/README.md

 ## Model evolution representation

 The following figure displays the comparison of the predictions obtained with different models for two images from our test image dataset.
-We can observe the substantial improvement from our first model, to then implementing data augmentation techniques and finally to our last model.
+We can observe the substantial improvement from our first model, to then implementing data augmentation techniques, and finally to our last model.

 ![Model prediction evolution](https://github.com/CS-433/ml-project-2-sfs_team/tree/6bb9161dfc40055c5fc9ad94c9c96b2fde1d73df/Images/Model_prediction_evolution.png?raw=true)